 From the paved trails that make a great spot for a sunset stroll to a challenging hike through the wilderness, there are options for all ages and activity levels to enjoy.
 Our trails are not just for walking; visitors can enjoy paddling on our water trails, a day bike riding on the Katy Trail, or a horseback experience on our equestrian trails.
 A historic journey is also a possibility as many of the state’s trails trace their origin to the foundations of our state as the “Gateway to the West.”

-During the first year of the challenge Katy Trail State Park, the nation’s longest rail-to-trails project, was the most popular trail to rack up miles on the challenge.
+Throughout the challenge, Katy Trail State Park, the nation’s longest rail-to-trails project, has been a popular trail to rack up miles.
 As well as being a popular destination, it’s also an economic benefit.
 According to a recently conducted study, trail-related expenditures by customers to the businesses along the Katy Trail generate nearly $18.5 million a year in economic impact for the state, support 367 jobs, and make an overall economic impact of $8.2 million to the local trail communities.
 For every dollar spent by Missouri State Parks to operate Katy Trail State Park, Missouri’s economy saw an $18 return on investment.